Light curves of BSM-induced neutrino echoes in the optically-thin limit: Applications

 \subsection{Dark matter-neutrino interaction}

 Now, we consider BSM interaction of neutrinos with DM.
 An ongoing decay or annihilation of DM to SM particles implies possible interaction of SM and DM.
 DM-neutrino interaction is especially attractive for light DM models, where annihilation into heavier products is kinematically forbidden, and appears naturally in some models that DM is the sterile neutrino \cite{Drewes:2016upu}.
-Study of {\em secret} neutrino interaction with DM has become more attractive with the observation of high-energy cosmic neutrinos as the higher energies would manifest the BSM signatures, where constraints have been obtained using high-energy astrophysical neutrinos~\cite{Farzan:2014gza,Davis:2015rza,Cherry:2016jol,Arguelles:2017atb,Kelly:2018tyg,Farzan:2018pnk,Pandey:2018wvh,Choi:2019ixb,Capozzi:2018bps,Murase:2019xqi}.
+Study of secret neutrino interaction with DM has become more attractive with the observation of high-energy cosmic neutrinos as the higher energies would manifest the BSM signatures, where constraints have been obtained using high-energy astrophysical neutrinos~\cite{Farzan:2014gza,Davis:2015rza,Cherry:2016jol,Arguelles:2017atb,Kelly:2018tyg,Farzan:2018pnk,Pandey:2018wvh,Choi:2019ixb,Capozzi:2018bps,Murase:2019xqi}.
+In addition, the multimessenger identification of high-energy neutrinos from flaring blazar, TXS 0506+056, has prompted new limits on boosted DM \cite{Wang:2021jic, Granelli:2022ysi}, and our formalism can also be applied to boosted DM by considering the angular distribution of scattered DM particles.

 In this study, we focus on two scenarios for $t$-channel DM-neutrino interaction, mediated by scalar and vector mediators.
 In a model in which a scalar couples to neutrinos as well as fermionic DM, $\mathcal{L} \supset g_{\nu} \bar{\nu}\nu\phi + g_{X} \bar{X} X\phi$, only a $t$-channel diagram contributes to the DM-neutrino scattering.
 This squared matrix element is \be |\mathcal{M}|^{2}_{X\nu\rightarrow X\nu} = \frac{2 g_{\nu}^{2} g_{X}^{2}}{(t-m_{\phi}^{2})^{2}} \left[( 4m_{\nu}^{2} - t)( 4m_{X}^{2} - t) \right]. \ee